ChengChen-Steven/Kaggle-Home-Credit-Default-Risk/README.md

 * 2. High risk of bad loans
 * 3. Many documents & Need days to get approval

 So this is a very useful project.
 As you can basically start a similar business by leveraging the idea behind this and take care of the risk.
-(Of course, different population, different region will makes things different but at least there is some workaround.
+(Of course, different populations, different regions will make things different but at least there is some workaround.
 For example, we can extract the most important variables and start a similar business with more tough thresholds on these variables).

 In short, it helps solve the new-starter problem.
 BTW, many companies start to do small loans to those financially underserved people.